 Did you know that the Atlas participates in conferences and events to meet with, for example, marine science educators, teachers, professional communicators working in marine institutes, governmental bodies and Non-Governmental Organizations, and marine scientists?
 On 18 November 2022, the Atlas will be presented at the 4th Scientix International Conference .
 On 30 November – 1 December 2022, it will participate in the 5th International Marine Science Communication Conference - CommOcean 2022 - to discuss with participants the added value of using the Atlas, recent developments and opportunities for users to provide feedback.
 Do you also wish to contribute to the Atlas?
 Send us your feedback too via the online feedback form available in the Atlas.
 And, if you are a teacher, consider participating in the Climate Education Challenge with your students!
 Schools across Europe are to measure the surface water temperature of a nearby sea, river, lake or pond and submit their data online by 31 March 2023 to contribute to a new map in the European Atlas of the Seas!

-The data in this map are provided by Copernicus Marine Service.
+The data in the map are provided by Copernicus Marine Service.